Great Southern Bioblitz

 In the graphs below, the category ‘All other categories’ is the sum of ‘Amphibians, Arachnids, Fungi, Mammals, Molluscs, Other Animals & Reptiles’.
 In these groups there were insufficient observations for meaningful comparisons.

-The first point to note is that the number of observations increased each year (Charts 1 & 2).
-This is expected as the number of participants increased from 28 in 2021 to 38 in 2022 but 37 in 2023.
-Although there is a core group of observers who have participated in all 3 Bioblitz, there are others who have participated in only one of the three Bioblitz.
+The first point to note is that the number of observations increased each year (Charts 1 & 2) but decreased in 2024.
+In the earlier years the number of participants increased from 28 in 2021 to 38 in 2022 but 37 in 2023 which largely explains the increase in observations.
+In 2024 there was a big increase to 64 participants however the 2024 GSB was earlier in the year (September compared to late October/November) and suffered from inclement weather for most of the four days which accounted for the lower number of observations.
+The increased number of observers in 2024 is at least partly attributable to the very well attended guided walk that we held in Muckleford Forest.
+Although there is a core group of observers who have participated in all 4 Bioblitz, there are others who have participated in only one of the four Bioblitz.
 The increase in total observations from 2022 to 2023, 38 and 37 observers respectively, could be due to the increased experience of each of the observers in 2023.

 Bioblitz 2022 shows a significant increase in plant observations.
 The timing was shortly after the heavy rainfall.
 The data were not examined to identify how many invasive weeds were included.
 However, in late November 2023, many native plants had already finished flowering and they may have been overlooked.